 A local school administrative unit may employ a person who is provisionally certified as an assistant principal.
-Per SBE Policy LICN-001 item 1.30a dated 12.05.2019).
-Provisional assistant principals' salary shall be coded using an object code X-XXXX-XXX-116.
-Except PRC-067 to be used for Interns (see item H).
+SBE Policy LICN-001 item 1.30a Provisional assistant principals shall be coded using an object code 116.

 The Board shall not issue provisional certificates for principals.
 (G.S.
-115C-284(c), Session Law 1999-30).
+115C-284(c))